o3de/o3de.org/content/docs/user-guide/assets/pipeline/metadata.md

 toc: true
 ---

 Metadata Asset Relocation allows files to be moved and renamed freely without breaking existing references by storing a UUID in a side-car file (.meta).
-See here for technical details on how the system works: https://github.com/o3de/sig-content/blob/main/rfcs/rfc-77-metadata-asset-relocation.md
+See the [Asset Metadata Relocation RFC](https://github.com/o3de/sig-content/blob/main/rfcs/rfc-77-metadata-asset-relocation.md) for technical details on how the system works

 By default, the system is currently disabled as not all file types are currently able to be relocated without issue.
 File types must be enabled individually.
 Once a type is enabled, the Asset Processor will generate metadata files for every file of the given type on startup.
 Any file which has a metadata associated with it can then be moved/renamed.
 The Asset Processor does not need to be running when moving/renaming files and there are no special tools required to do so.